DaveChia/task_manager_frontend/README.md

-# Simple Task Management Frontend Web App build with Vue, Vite and Docker
+# Simple Task Management Frontend Web App built with Vue, Vite and Docker

 This is a template README file for a simple task management application for the customer service operations department.

-The application should allow users to add a new task, view all tasks, and mark a task as completed.
+The application allows users to add a new task, view all tasks, and mark a task as completed.

 ## Getting Started